Back to Case Studies

 • Commercial launch achieved in 4 months

-• No modifications required to RTA's existing AFC systems
+• No modifications required to RTA’s AFC systems

-• Around 2 million addressable Samsung devices in the UAE
+• ~2 million addressable Samsung devices across the UAE

 • a parallel operational system

-• or an extension of the system already running
+• or an extension of the infrastructure already in production

 In Dubai, the answer was the second.